Marcos-Iorio/Ecommerce/README.md

 # Ecommerce build with React.js

-Learning the basics of React :)
+Learning the basics of React and Tailwind :)